TedcryptoOrg/lotto-documentation/tedlotto/prize-details/blockchains.md

 | Minimum prize                         | 5 $CMDX                                                                                                                           |
 | Portal                                | [https://lotto.tedcrypto.io/comdex](https://lotto.tedcrypto.io/comdex)                                                            |

-#### Notes

-For the first draw we will duplicate all tickets, that means that every 100 $CMDX you stake you will get 2 tickets.

 ### Crypto.com ($CRO)

 | Setting Name                          | Value                                                                                                                               |